Table of Contents

 Many entries include additional notes.
 We have made a special effort to indicate missing information about endangerment or taxonomy, in the hope that knowledgeable users will fill in the gaps.

-In this new version of the Inventory, the notes have been separated into five different categories as defined below.
-In time, we intend to parse the content of the original “Notes” field into these specific categories.
+In this new version of the Inventory, the notes have been separated into four different categories as defined below.
+The "References" category has been removed and developed into its own field that is defined in the "Selected References" section of this glossary.
+We are currently in the process of parsing the content of the original "Notes" field into these specific categories.
 This will increase our efficiency in updating and maintaining the different types of notes, while also enabling a better user experience in finding specific information by category.